 Oslo Breathing Space City

-Oslo Breathing Space City is a temporary relocation programme with the aim of creating a breathing space for human rights defenders living in stressful or hostile environments.
-The pilot project running in 2023 and 2024 is rooted in Norwegian civil society and was initiated by five Norway-based organisations: Amnesty International Norway, Human Rights House Foundation, the Norwegian Helsinki Committee, the Rafto Foundation and The Norwegian Human Rights Fund (NHRF).
+Breathing Space City is rooted in Norwegian civil society and was initiated by five Norway-based organisations in 2023: The Norwegian Human Rights Fund (NHRF), Amnesty International Norway, Human Rights House Foundation (HRHF), the Norwegian Helsinki Committee (NHC), and the Rafto Foundation.
 The NHRF acts as the secretariat.
-The funding for this pilot project comes from the Oslo municipality, Amnesty International, as well as other donors.
+The funding for the project comes from the City of Oslo, Fritt Ord Foundation, Protectdefenders.eu, as well as other donors.

-Please note that throughout this pilot project, we do not have open calls for applications.
+Please note that we do not have open calls for applications.
 In case a call for applications is opened, it will be posted on this website.

 Naghma Iqtidar, Pakistan